vy538/idea-generator/README.md

 3. User can log in using Google authentication
 4. User clicks "Generate" to spin for new random ideas
 5. User can switch between English and Traditional Chinese
+6. Logged-in users can save favorite idea sets by clicking the heart icon
-6. Gallery page showcases illustrations with generated idea tags
+7. Gallery page showcases illustrations with generated idea tags
-7. Enlarged view available for illustrations in the gallery on all devices
+8. Enlarged view available for illustrations in the gallery on all devices
+9. Favorites page allows users to view and manage their saved idea sets
-8. Mobile users can access navigation options via a hamburger menu
+10. Mobile users can access navigation options via a hamburger menu
-9. Logged-in users with invite codes or admin status can access the "Add Idea" page
+11. Logged-in users with invite codes or admin status can access the "Add Idea" page
-10. Logged-in users can upload their own creations based on generated ideas
+12. Logged-in users can upload their own creations based on generated ideas
-11. Admin users can access the admin panel for managing ideas and users
+13. Admin users can access the admin panel for managing ideas and users
-12. Admins can generate, copy, and cancel invite codes for users
+14. Admins can generate, copy, and cancel invite codes for users

 ## Technologies Used